Brand Identity

 American Baptist College’s Garnett\Nabrit’s Lectures logo was designed to bring focus to this historic event in the life of the College.
 A major ABC sponsored event, this lecture series further identifies the significance of this event to the College and the greater community, worldwide.

-The uses of the logo are especially designed to advocate and promote the Garnitt | Nabrit Lectures.
+The logo is specifically crafted to advocate and promote the Garnett | Nabrit Lectures.

 Liberation In Technology